 Professor William Melek is the RoboHub Director, a University Research Chair, and leads the Laboratory of Computational Intelligence and Automation.
 He is an expert on robotics, artificial intelligence, sensing, and state estimation.

-See Professor Melek's department profile for more details about his work outside of the RoboHub.
+See Professor Melek's faculty profile for more details about his work outside of the RoboHub.